Dynatrace/AWSDevOpsTutorial/README.md

 ![](./images/createstack_step4.png)

 ### Step 5: Once Done.
 Check outputs
-There is a lot of useful information here, e.g: the PublicDNS of the two EC2 Instances that got created and also the links to the Public API Gateway we created that allows us to execute some Lambda functions.
+There is a lot of useful information here, e.g: the PublicDNS of the two EC2 Instances that got created and the links to the Public API Gateway we created that allows us to execute some Lambda functions.
 ![](./images/createstack_step5.png)

 ## Lets explore what has been created